Complex Gaussianity of long-distance random wave processes: Introduction

 The main technical component of our derivation revisits these partial differential equations for arbitrary-order statistical moments.
 In particular, we show that in Fourier variables, the solutions to these equations with arbitrary initial measures with bounded variation can be written, up to a negligible component, as a functional of first and second statistical moments as for complex Gaussian variables.
 This control allows us to pass to the diffusive (long-propagation distance) regime and after inverse Fourier transformation, to obtain error estimates in the physical variables in the uniform sense.
 These elements allow us to show convergence of finite dimensional distributions of the random wave process to a circular Gaussian limit.
 We also obtain stochastic continuity and tightness results showing that the random wave process converges in distribution to its limit as distributions over spaces of H\"older-continuous functions.

 We note also that a steady-state solution of the It\^o-Schr\"odinger wave process is analyzed in \cite{fouque1998forward}.
 When augmented with appropriate boundary conditions in the lateral variables, that paper shows that the wave field is circular complex normal.
 One of our main results is indeed to demonstrate that an initial deterministic beam profile converges to such a limit over long distances of propagation.
-Additional results on moments of the solution to the It\^o-Schr\"odinger wave equation may be found in \cite{bal2004self,bal2010dynamics,papanicolaou2007self}.
+Additional results on moments of the solution to the It\^o-Schr\"odinger wave equation may be found in {\cite{bal2004self, bal2025long,bal2010dynamics,papanicolaou2007self}.
+Also see~\cite{bal2024long, bal2025splitting} for a direct analysis of statistical moments of the paraxial approximation in the scintillation regime and its role in justifying numerical schemes when $\eps=1$.}

 The rest of the paper is structured as follows.
 Section \ref{sec:process} introduces the random wave process solution of the It\^o-Schr\"odinger equation and its appropriate rescalings in the kinetic and diffusive sub-regimes of the scintillation regime.
 It also presents the main convergence results of the paper.
 The wave process is uniquely characterized by its first and second statistical moments in the scintillation regime.
 Such moments are computed explicitly in the regimes of interest in section \ref{sec:firstmoments}.
 The main technical part of the paper is a careful analysis of arbitrary statistical moments of the wave process in the scintillation regime.
 We analyze such moments in section \ref{sec:highermoments}.
 The proof of the main results on tightness and convergence properties as well as remarks and possible extensions are collected in section \ref{sec:final}.